tutorcruncher/timecruncher/site/terms.md

 ---
 layout: page
 title: Terms &amp; Conditions - TutorCruncher
-description: Find legal information and the terms and conditions of the TutorCruncher web site.
-By using this web site, you agree to these terms of use.
+description: Find terms and conditions of TutorCruncher.
+By using TutorCruncher, you agree to these terms of use.
 permalink: /terms/
 redirect_from:
   - /terms-of-service/